A characterization of representable intervals

-\end{proof} \end{theorem} Although most of the examples of intervals studied earlier are already known to give rise to finitely bicomplete 2-category structures, it is nonetheless instructive to consider these cases in light of the theorem. \begin{example} Consider the following intervals discussed in Example \ref{example:cocats}: \begin{enumerate} \item The interval $I$ obtained by taking the discrete cocategory on the tensor unit $U$ is representable, with meet and join both the structure map $\lambda=\rho:U\tensor U\to<150>U$. \item Using the isomorphism $(U+U)\tensor(U+U)\iso(U+U)+(U+U)$ it is easily seen that the interval $(U+U)$ satisfies the necessary and sufficient conditions from Theorem \ref{theorem:rep_2cat} for being representable and therefore gives rise to a finitely bicomplete 2-category. \item In $\cat$ both $\mathbf{2}$ and $\mathbf{I}$ are representable.
+For the other direction of the equivalence it suffices, by the discussion in Section \ref{section:double}, to prove that $\partial\colon\EE(B,A)^{\flat}\to<150>\EE(B,A)^{\natural}$, which is immediately seen to be natural in $A$ and $B$, is an isomorphism of double categories.
+For this, we first observe that using $\vee$ and $\wedge$ we obtain a connection on the double category $\EE(B,A)^{\flat}$ by letting $\Gamma$ and $\Gamma'$ send $f\colon B\tensor I\to<150>A$ to the composites $f\circ(B\tensor\vee)\circ\alpha^{-1}$ and $f\circ(B\tensor\wedge)\circ\alpha^{-1}$, respectively.
+By definition, $\Gamma(f)$ and $\Gamma'(f)$ have the correct boundaries and, because $I$ has injective boundaries, the remaining conditions on a connection are also satisfied.
+By Theorem \ref{theorem:BandM}, there exists a map $\Theta$ of double categories $\Box\EE(B,A)^{\flat}=\EE(B,A)^{\natural}\to\EE(B,A)^{\flat}$ which is identity on objects and arrows.
+In particular, $\Theta$ is a section of $\partial$ and therefore, by injective boundaries, $\partial$ is an isomorphism of double categories. \end{proof} \end{theorem} Although most of the examples of intervals studied earlier are already known to give rise to finitely bicomplete 2-category structures, it is nonetheless instructive to consider these cases in light of the theorem. \begin{example} Consider the following intervals: \begin{enumerate} \item The interval $I$ obtained by taking the discrete cocategory on the tensor unit $U$ is representable, with meet and join both the structure map $\lambda=\rho\colon U\tensor U\to<150>U$. \item Using the isomorphism $(U+U)\tensor(U+U)\iso(U+U)+(U+U)$ it is easily seen that the interval $(U+U)$ satisfies the necessary and sufficient conditions from Theorem \ref{theorem:rep_2cat} for being representable and therefore gives rise to a finitely bicomplete 2-category. \item In $\cat$ both $\mathbf{2}$ and $\mathbf{I}$ are representable.